 Intranet Design is almost universally terrible.
 This is costing companies in productivity, training and even in customer experience.
 Fortunately, we can fix this.

-“How come I can download an app onto my mobile and instantly know how to use it, yet we need training to use our intranet?
+“How come I can download an app onto my mobile and instantly know how to use it, yet I need training to use our intranet?
 Shouldn’t our intranet design be more intuitive than a 99c app?”

 This was just one of the comments I heard in a recent stakeholder interview.
 People are fed up using inadequate intranet software.
 Many of those I interviewed had given up on the official software.
 Instead, they used tools like Dropbox, Google Docs and Evernote to store intranet content.